 What to do in San Miguel de Allende

-In the most beautiful city in the world there are definitely divers things to do, I want to share with you my favorites.
+In the most beautiful city in the world, there are definitely diverse things to do, I want to share with you my favorites.

 Of course, the best activity to do is combine these two fascinating cities, my recommendation is to spend a few days on each one, but if you can’t, easily get a one-day tour that takes you to visit the other city.

-The representative icon of San Miguel de Allende is without doubt the magnificent Parish Church of San Miguel Arcangel.
+The representative landmark of San Miguel de Allende is, without a doubt, the magnificent Parish Church of San Miguel Arcangel.

 The tallest building in the city, Neo-Gothic style and built with beautiful pink quarry makes this Parish something to admire.
 By day you can appreciate the remarkable details, but you can’t miss it at night, it’s even more spectacular.

-The original Parish was built in the sixteenth century but collapsed and was built again in the eighteenth century taking inspiration on the European Gothic architecture.
+The original Parish was built in the 16th century but collapsed and was built again in the 18th century, taking inspiration on the European Gothic architecture.

-Inside and outside the Parish is fascinating, admission is free and can not miss the great organ inside brought from Germany.
+Fascinating inside and outside the Parish, admission is free and you can not miss the great organ inside brought from Germany.

-It is a baroque style temple founded in 1740 and also designated World Heritage Site by UNESCO.
+It is a baroque style temple founded in 1740 and also designated a World Heritage Site by UNESCO.
 It is an extraordinary work because the walls and ceilings of the interior are almost completely covered with murals.

-It’s located only 15 minutes outside of San Miguel de Allende, at the small town of Atototnilco.
+It’s located only 15 minutes outside of San Miguel de Allende, at the small town of Atotonilco.
 It is colloquially called The Mexican Sistine Chapel.